FEBRUARY 26, 2019

 “Design is all about finding solutions within constraints.
 If there were no constraints, it’s not design — it’s art.”

 My job requires tight communication with Dashdevs’ design team.
 I get requirements from clients and transfer them to designers.
 Moreover, I have fair expectations for their work results.
-I want to see a design for the application with UI/UI solution and nowhere near an oeuvre or over-creative masterpieces that can’t be implemented in a reasonable time.
+I want to see a design within mobile app development with UI/UI solution and nowhere near an oeuvre or over-creative masterpieces that can’t be implemented in a reasonable time.
 My personal belief is that design must be comprehensive, functional, and transparent for the user.
 In my ideal world, I can take any screen from the application and show it to a bypasser.
 The stranger should be able to name the goal of the screen and recognize all the apparent functionality.
 It is like a seal of approval for me that the design is great.

 Application design constraints